-Search engines and users alike do not want to find a page that does not exist or is incomplete.
-As a developer, you should avoid it as well because it could reduce the number of repeat visits to your site and affect how it is indexed by search engines.
+Search engines and users alike don’t want to find incomplete or nonexistent pages.
+As a developer, you should avoid this situation as well because it could reduce the number of repeat visits to your site and affect how the site is indexed by search engines.

-Next.js is a popular framework that is built on top of the React library and comes with a bunch of useful built-in features, one of them being handling redirects to avoid such cases.
+Next.js is a popular framework built on top of the React library that comes with a bunch of useful built-in features, one of them being handling redirects to avoid such cases.

-In this article, we will set up an app and take a closer look at different ways you can implement redirects in your Next.js projects.
+In this article, we’ll set up an app and take a closer look at different ways you can implement redirects in your Next.js projects.
 I will also provide code snippets for both configuration files and routes and explain how they work in Next.js.

 Let’s get started.